Up to $5 million to support Western Australian sheep producers and supply chain businesses to adjust to the phase-out of live sheep exports by sea.

 - Applicants must provide dollar-for-dollar matching co-contributions (at least 50% of total project cost).

-- Cash contributions only count towards co-funding – in-kind contributions are not accepted.
+- In-kind contributions are not accepted.

 Supply Chain Capacity Program important dates

-- Notification of outcomes: January 2026
+- Notification of outcomes: August 2026

 - Project completion deadline: 30 June 2028

-- Final acquittals due: 30 September 2028
+- Final acquittals due: On or before 30 September 2028

 - Register your interest with GrantHelper